tclscripts/BlackTools-TCL/README.txt

      o TLS package 1.7.18 or higher (for autoupdate module to work,if not, it will be disabled)

 Most important features:

-    o Multi-channels support: intelligent IRC channel management, every owner(s)/manager(s) can customise this script and its component settings for each channel to his liking.
+    o AutoUpdate that gives the eggdrop the ability to download and install the BT if a new version or bug fix version is on github.
+All BT files and settings are saved and restored after install. o Multi-channels support: intelligent IRC channel management, every owner(s)/manager(s) can customise this script and its component settings for each channel to his liking.
       (add/remove users, activate or disable desired protections, modules or commands)